usableprivacy/upribox/docs/source/development.rst

 -----------------------

 The following guide assumes that you have a Raspberry Pi with the upribox image set-up.
+If you still need help with that task please read the :ref:`intro` guide.
 The following guide explains the steps necessary to setup a development environment for the upribox software.

 Prerequisites [on your development machine]